the3feathersluke/Cottage-Catering/README.md

 Steps to test:

-1. Open browser and navigate to [Tacos Travels](https://gareth-mcgirr.github.io/tacos-travels/)
+1. Open browser and navigate to [Cottage Catering and Events](https://the3feathersluke.github.io/Cottage-Catering/)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%